TIMMYG Studios

 • freq - Frequency in Hz (20-20000)

-• delay - Optional delay before playing the next tone (milliseconds)
+• delay - Optional delay before next tone (milliseconds)

 Advanced Settings